TL;DR you’ll be able to do this:

 alias ..="fastnav_up"

-Note that bash does not let us use the dot character (.) within a function name, but that can be easily overcome with an alias :)
+Note that bash does not let us use the dot character (.

 And it just works!
 I actually created this a few years ago, and it’s been a life saver ever since.